-Ginger supplementation may aid with weight loss.
+Ginger supplementation may aid in weight loss.

 I review a lot of research on weight loss.
 I enjoy looking at the studies, how they are designed, the interpretation of the results, and how I might be able to incorporate them into my daily routine.
 As I was reviewing for another article on nausea, I found a couple of studies on ginger for weight loss.
 I know that ginger is often in teas and smoothies, but I never thought about it for weight loss.
 Prior evidence suggests that ginger consumption may have anti-inflammatory, anti-hypertensive, glucose-sensitizing, and stimulatory effects on the gastrointestinal tract.
 We know it helps with nausea, but would that encourage eating.
 So, does ginger actually help for weight loss?